 The surgery can take 4-8 hours, depending on what part or how much of the pancreas is removed.

-You may need to stay in the hospital from five days to three weeks.
+You may need to stay in the hospital from 5 days to 3 weeks.
 This depends on the extent of your surgery.
 If you have any problems, you will need to stay longer.

 National Cancer Institute

 Pancreatic Cancer Action Network